Songonge/Power-BI-Tutorials/Import a backup file in SQL Server.md

 # Import a backup file in SQL Server

-A backup file with the extension **.bak** can be opened in SQL Server Management Studio.
+A backup file with the extension **.bak** can be opened in SQL Server Management Studio to obtain data.
 The steps below describe the process.

 1. Download and install SQL Server